 Making fruit preserves or jams is very easy provided you know the right technique.

 This means the amount of sugar added and the consistency of the syrup.

 You can make fruit preserves with any fruit and you can make it either when the fruit is unripe, such as Karydaki (young walnut), Nerantzi (green Seville orange), Melitzanaki (baby eggplant) etc or when the fruit is ripe, such as cherries, quince, apple, orange, citrus flowers etc.

 Depending on the fruit, if it is juicy you don’t need to add too much water to the sugar as the juices of the fruit will be released, making the sugar too watery.

-When preparing spoon sweets we must be sure that the syrup is just right neither too watery nor too thick.
-Usually if they are not thick enough if they are left outside the refrigerator they will get mildew and if they are too thick the sugar will crystallize.
+So, when preparing spoon sweets or jams, we must be sure that the syrup is just right, neither too watery nor too thick.

 How do we fix spoiled fruit preserves?